ParadigmHyperloop/hyperloop/README.md

 Anything running at the control point is fair game though.
 The control point is not limited in resources like the BBB so the only rule we really impose is that it works, it's tested, and it is reliable.
-We will have a full Dell R7** server running in the control area to recieve and proccess data from the pod.
+We will have a full Dell R7** server running in the control area to receive and process data from the pod.
 The server will be virtualized with a VMware vSphere hypervisor that can host dozens of virtual machines at once.
 We hope to keep the control point simple for the time being though, so this is mostly over-preparing